 In September 1990, the building was affected by significant subsidence.
 Milton Keynes Council suggested disposal of our existing building and using the money to provide a brand-new facility.
 The Trustees did briefly consider this option, but the main flaw was the lack of a suitable site or building to relocate to.
 Recognising that our current location is one of our most valuable assets and that repairing an existing building is always cheaper than building something new from scratch, the Trustees decided to keep and improve what we already had.

 Following the abrupt and unexpected withdrawal of virtually all support from Milton Keynes Council (MKC) in 2001, we were thrown into financial and administrative chaos.
 2001/02 was certainly the lowest point in our fortunes since the Charity was set up in 1963.
 Left without a staff team or a regular annual grant, a building in need of major repairs, and only a handful of regular user groups, the future looked very bleak.

 The building had lots of potential for development, including the large piece of land at the back.
 The 2004 Stony Stratford Market Town Healthcheck research into community needs indicated substantial unmet demand for facilities and services, some of which we were already providing at the time and many others which we cater for currently.

-We took the time to consider all the various different options and in partnership with the Healthcheck, we developed a clear vision of would make best use of the building, whilst still meeting our Charitable objective of supporting young people.
+We took the time to consider all the various different options and, in partnership with the Healthcheck, we developed a clear vision of what would make best use of the building, whilst still meeting our Charitable objective of supporting young people.